Espgaluda: Release

 Espgaluda was first released in arcades by AMI in November 2003.
-An soundtrack album containing music from the game was published in Japan by Cave in March 2004.
+A soundtrack album containing music from the game was published in Japan by Cave in March 2004.
 The same year in June, a conversion for the PlayStation 2 was developed and published by Arika in Japan.
 This version included different modes such as arcade, simulation, arrange, and a walkthrough DVD video featuring high-level replays.
 In arcade mode, players can configure screen orientation and other settings.
 Simulation mode simulates an arcade mode stage where players can practice of sections under pre-defined conditions.
 Arrange mode is a PlayStation 2-exclusive feature and introduces more aggressive enemy patterns, new playable characters, an arranged soundtrack, among other additions and gameplay changes.

 In 2005, Espgaluda was split into two separate parts and distributed by Cave through the Gaesen Yokocho service for EZweb, i-mode and Yahoo Mobile phones.
 Both parts were later merged into a single release titled Espgaluda DX, featuring enhanced graphics and a special mode.